Defect thermodynamics of orthorhombic Ba$_2$In$_2$O$_5$: First-principles calculations on the role of oxygen dumbbell interstitials: Methodology

-All defect calculations were performed for the room-temperature stable orthorhombic phase of BIO ($Ibm2$, space group No. 46-2) using a $2\times 1 \times 2$ supercell containing 144 atoms.
+Hybrid functional calculations were used exclusively to obtain an accurate reference electronic structure for BIO.
+Specifically, the density of states (DOS) and the band structure of the room-temperature orthorhombic phase ($Ibm2$, space group No. 46-2) were calculated using the Heyd-Scuseria-Ernzerhof (HSE06) functional \cite{heydHybridFunctionalsBased2003, heydErratumHybridFunctionals2006, krukauInfluenceExchangeScreening2006}, with a mixing of 35\% and a screening parameter of 0.2 \AA$^{-1}$, employing the 36-atom cell shown in Figure \ref{fig:BIO_crystal}.
 The wave functions were expanded into plane waves up to an energy cutoff of 650 eV.
-The Brillouin zone was sampled using a $\Gamma$-centered $4 \times 2 \times 4$ $k$ mesh for unit-cell calculations and a $2 \times 2 \times 2$ $k$ mesh for supercell calculations.
-The atomic positions were relaxed until the Hellmann-Feynman forces acting on each atom were below 0.05 eV/Å. The density of states (DOS) was calculated using a $\Gamma$-centered $12 \times 6 \times 12$ $k$ mesh.
-Given the high number of calculations required to study the intrinsic and extrinsic defects, including defect complexes, using hybrid functionals would be too computationally expensive.
-Therefore, for these calculations, the PBE-GGA approach was employed.
-The Voronoi interstitial generator provided by the Python Materials Genomics (\textsc{pymatgen}) library \cite{ongLiFePO2PhaseDiagram2008, ongThermalStabilitiesDelithiated2010} was used to identify potential interstitial sites.
-Structural models were visualized using VESTA \cite{mommaVESTA3Threedimensional2011}, and figures were prepared with the Python package \texttt{pynter} \cite{villaImpactDopingConditions2023a}.
+The Brillouin zone was sampled using a $\Gamma$-centered $4 \times 2 \times 4$ $k$ mesh.
+The atomic positions were relaxed until the Hellmann-Feynman forces acting on each atom were below 0.05 eV/Å.

+Given the high number of calculations required to study intrinsic defects, including defect complexes, using hybrid functionals would be computationally expensive.
+Therefore, for these calculations, the electron exchange and correlation effects for the defect calculations were treated within the generalized gradient approximation (GGA) using the Perdew-Burke-Ernzerhof functional (PBE) \cite{perdew_generalized_1996} for structural relaxation.
+To correct for the well-known underestimation of the band gap by GGA functionals, the band gap was corrected using the method proposed in Refs. \cite{perssonTypeDopingCuIn2005, lanyAssessmentCorrectionMethods2008}, with HSE06 providing the reference band edges and the band gap.

+All defect calculations were performed using a $2\times 1 \times 2$ supercell containing 144 atoms.
+The same plane-wave cutoff and relaxation criterion were used as for the HSE06 reference calculations; however, the Brillouin zone was sampled using a $\Gamma$-centered $2 \times 2 \times 2$ $k$ mesh for the supercell.